MOROCCO ADOPTIONS

 ● Adoptive parents must be legally married.

-● Single applicants are able to apply.
+● Single female applicants are able to apply.

 ● There is no limit to how many children the adoptive parents can have in the home.